 Generic students are admitted twice a year in August and in January.
-Admission is on a competitive basis, utilizing GPA in prerequisite and co-requisite courses, entrance exam scores (TEAS), and academics completed.
+Admission is on a competitive basis, utilizing GPA in prerequisite and co-requisite courses, entrance exam scores (TEAS V - All Nursing), and academics completed.
 Students who are accepted and admitted will complete a 4 semester course of study.
 After successful completion of the program, students are eligible to sit for the licensure exam.

 Students seeking admission to the Blinn College Associate Degree Nursing Program should meet with an academic advisor.

 Please click here for instructions for seeking admission to the Blinn College Associate Degree Nursing Program.